philsturgeon/awesome-earth/README.md

 - [Seat61](https://www.seat61.com/) - Train travel is a more rewarding, low-stress alternative to flying, which brings us closer to the countries we visit and reduces our contribution to climate change.
 It's time to rediscover the pleasure, romance & adventure of travel by train or ship.
 This site explains how to travel comfortably & affordably by train or ferry where you might think air was now the only option.
 For help with train travel, ask the Man in Seat 61!
 - [Slow Travel (Langsamreisen)](https://www.langsamreisen.de/) - A travel company all about sustainable and conscious travel.
 Piggy back on a cargo ship to get to that new job on the other side of the world.
 Sailing trips to get around without a footprint.
 Maybe take the trans-siberian railway.
 ## Volunteering
-- [Bloomberg Green](https://www.bloomberg.com/green) - Open-source community who share instructions for creating plastic shredders, injectors, and sheet presses, so you can create anything you want from used plastic.
-Collect plastic from neighbors, clean it, shred it, [3D print a mold](https://pinshape.com/blog/low-cost-injection-molding-using-3d-printing/), and create anything you can imagine!
-You can [buy the machines](https://preciousplastic.com/solutions/machines/overview.html) too if making them is out of your wheelhouse.

 - [Citizens Climate Lobby](https://citizensclimatelobby.org/) - If you’re an English, economics or poly sci major, you probably should consider volunteering for Citizens’ Climate Lobby, an organization focused on confronting climate change through policy.
 - [Clean Trails](https://www.cleantrails.org/join) - Step by step, and little by little, our aim is to eliminate waste on all the trails that grace our public lands.
 We believe we can do that in a positive and proactive manner by educating, encouraging, and reconnecting outdoor users to our pristine places.
-- [Climate Careers](https://climate.careers/) - We help people find high-impact, high-paying jobs at organizations advancing climate solutions, research, policy, education, and advocacy for climate action.
-We support those organizations by helping them attract mission-driven talent.
-Software engineers, photographers, sales, operations, researchers, all sorts of jobs here.
 - [ClimateAction.Tech](https://climateaction.tech/) - A global community of tech professionals using our skills, expertise and platforms to support solutions to the climate crisis.
 The mission is to empower technology professionals to play our part — to meet, discuss, learn and take climate action.
 - [ClimatePrediction.net](https://www.climateprediction.net/) - The world’s largest climate modelling experiment.
 Evidence of how our climate is changing is vital to reducing greenhouse gas emissions.
 Help discover how the climate could look by running software on your computer.
 - [Economists for Future](https://econ4future.org/) - Economists for Future growing movement of people committed to galvanising the economics community behind addressing the greatest challenge of our day.
 If the discipline which dedicates itself to studying the economy cannot sufficiently engage in the economic transformation that the climate science requires, then who else can be expected to do this?